insure logo

 Powered by:

-In most states, insurers set rates differently for male and female drivers, though California, Hawaii, Massachusetts, Michigan, North Carolina, and Pennsylvania prohibit this.
-In Delaware, a 16-year-old male pays around $10,530 per year, compared to $9,377 for a female – a difference of $1,153.
+In most states, insurers can use gender when setting rates.
+California, Hawaii, Massachusetts, Michigan, North Carolina, and Pennsylvania are the exceptions.
+In Delaware, a 16-year-old male driver pays about $10,530 annually, while a female of the same age pays $9,377 – a difference of $1,153.

 The table below shows average teen car insurance rates in Delaware by gender.